-💐 Good Gnomes Gone Bad
+🗱 Good Gnomes Gone Bad

-Although gnomes are, on the whole, kind, generous, and friendly, there do evil gnomes in the world.
-Certainly, the percentage of evil gnomes is much greater than the percentages of evil halflings, dwarves, and elves (discounting the underground-dwelling offshoots, of course).
-An evil gnome is a terrible thing indeed, for such monsters never seem to lose their sense of humor.
-Their practical jokes merely turn from embarrassing and humiliating to downright deadly.
-One gnome exile, for example, has perfected a terrible recipe for lime pies that actually uses a variant strain of green slime that remains dormant (and lime flavored) until exposed to any sort of acid (such as stomach acid), at which time it quickly awakens and begins to eat away at whatever poor soul ingested it in the first place.
+Although gnomes are, on the whole, kind, generous, and friendly, there do seem to be a fairly sizeable amount of percentage of evil gnomes is much greater than the percentages of evil halflings, dwarves, and elves (discounting the underground-dwelling offshoots, of course).
+An evil gnome is a terrible thing indeed, for such monsters never seem to lose their sense of turn from embarrassing and humiliating to downright deadly.
+One gnome exile, for example, has perfected a terrible recipe for lime pies that actually uses a variant strain of green slime that remains dormant (and lime flavored) until exposed to any sort of acid (such quickly awakens and begins to eat away. at whatever poor soul ingested it in the first place.